7 Marvelous Mosques To Visit In Brunei [Saifuddien, Bolkiah + Others]

 History And Background

 Hassanal Bolkiah, Brunei’s current and 29th Sultan, commissioned and paid for the Jame’ Asr Hassanil Bolkiah Mosque as a waqf (religious gift) to Brunei.
 Construction commenced in 1988 and the mosque opened on July 14th, 1994, as a celebration of the Sultan’s 48th birthday.
-Bolkiah chose a location three kilometers outside the city center so the mosque could be the largest in the country.
+Bolkiah chose a location three kilometers outside the city center so that the mosque could be the largest in the entire country.
 It sits in the middle of a 20 acre parking lot, enclosed by a decorative gate.

 Exploring The Mosque